Happy Eco Holidays!

 Final Ideas...

--Skip the disposable party favors.
+-Skip disposable party favors.
 If you decide to use them buy those which are recyclable, contain no plastic, and come from a sustainable source.

 -Avoid using glitter.
 For all its charm, glitter is one of the most pollutant Holiday items.
 If you still want to use it, try the plant-based alternative, ecoglitter.